Skip to main content

 Students are adopting AI faster than schools can respond.
-Without critical AI literacy, they're building habits that will follow them for life.
+Without critical AI literacy, they build habits that follow them for life.

 The Trust Problem